bonartm/hugo-quiz/README.md

 ## Installation

+- Tested with version `0.57.2` of Hugo.
-Copy the content from `demo/shortcodes` and `demo/static/js` into your local hugo project folder.
+- Copy the content from `demo/shortcodes` and `demo/static/js` into your local hugo project folder.

 ## Usage